Over the past two months, Brazil has been convulsed by a series of strikes, protests, and public demonstrations.

-After distancing himself from the charges by jettisoning a number of close political aides, Lula managed to survive the so-called “mensalão” scandal and went on to win re-election, in emphatic style, the following year.
+After distancing himself from the charges by jettisoning a number of close political aides, Lula survived the so-called “mensalão” scandal and went on to win re-election, in emphatic style, the following year.

-Lula’s second term was much like his first, generously blending social democratic reforms on one hand with an orthodox approach to market economics on the other.
+Lula’s second term was much like his first, generously blending social democratic reforms on one hand with an embrace of market economics on the other.

-When he eventually left office in 2011—in Brazil, presidents are only allowed to serve two consecutive terms at a time—he did so with an approval rating of almost 90 per cent: poverty rates had gone down, real wages had gone up, and living standards had measurably improved, particularly for those urban and working-class Brazilians who accounted for much of the PT’s core electoral base.
+When he eventually left office in 2011 — in Brazil, presidents are only allowed to serve two consecutive terms at a time — he did so with an approval rating of almost 90 per cent: poverty rates had gone down, real wages had gone up, and living standards had measurably improved, particularly for those urban and working-class Brazilians who accounted for much of the PT’s electoral base.

-For the best part of ten years, Lula was—according to Barack Obama—“the most popular politician on earth.”
+For the best part of ten years, Lula was — even by Barack Obama’s admission — “the most popular politician on earth.”

 The same could not be said of his successor, Dilma Rousseff, a leftwing academic and former guerrilla fighter who had been jailed and tortured by the military dictatorship in the 1970s.

 Almost as soon as Rousseff entered the presidential palace in Brasilia, global commodity prices started to fall and the oil-powered economic ‘miracle’ that had been so integral to Lula’s success began to unravel.

-By the time she won re-election, by the slimmest of margins, in 2014, the PT’s political capital was all but spent: Brazil was in the depths of a severe recession, the left was haemorrhaging support, and Rousseff’s opponents on the right—anxious to reassert control over the country after more than a decade on the political sidelines—sensed weakness.
+By the time she won re-election, by the slimmest of margins, in 2014, the PT’s political capital was all but spent: Brazil was in the depths of recession, the left was haemorrhaging support, and Rousseff’s opponents on the right — anxious to reassert control over the country after more than a decade on the political sidelines — sensed weakness.

 She made it easy for them in two vital respects.

 First, as part of a misguided attempt to arrest the economic turmoil, she embarked on a round of austerity cuts that simultaneously hit some of the poorest Brazilians the hardest and violated a pledge she had made not to cut spending.

 Second, she refused overtures from other political parties to establish a pact that would essentially salvage the entire Brazilian political class from a fresh wave of corruption investigations.